The following post is from Joshua of Becoming Minimalist: Organization’s Three Most Important Questions

 Two and a half years ago, my wife and I (and two small children) decided to embrace a minimalist lifestyle.
 Since then, our lives have changed drastically for the better.
-By removing the clutter and nonessentials from our home and lives, we have found extra time, extra finances, and less stress.
+We have found extra time, finances, and less stress by removing the clutter and nonessentials from our homes and lives.
 Our newly organized lives have allowed us to pursue our passions and invest our energy into the things that are most valuable to us.

 As a result, I have become a HUGE fan of organization.
 I have seen its benefits and experienced them firsthand.
 I have applied the core principles of organization into nearly all facets of my life.
 And I love inspiring others to do the same.